french-agent-nouns/french-agent-nouns/README.md

 # Presentation

-This GitHub presents the resources used in the study to appear in *Morphology*, "What's in an agent?
-A distributional semantics approach to agent nouns in French" (Huyghe and Wauquier, to appear).
+This GitHub presents the resources used in the study published in *Morphology*, "What's in an agent?
+A distributional semantics approach to agent nouns in French" (Huyghe and Wauquier, 2020).

 Resources are given in the three following repositories:
 * data